Home » reasoning test » reasoning test

 The term ‘numerical reasoning test’ is often used interchangeably with ‘numerical ability test’ and ‘numerical aptitude test’.
 There is no widely accepted definition of the difference between numerical ability and numerical aptitude and as far as psychometric tests are concerned the two terms are interchangeable.
 However the same does not apply to the term ‘numerical reasoning’ which does have a specific meaning.
 The term ‘numerical reasoning test’ should really only be used to describe a specific type of numerical test.

+This is best explained as follows: there are basically two types of numerical questions that appear in psychometric tests.
 Speed questions are so easy that with unlimited time most people taking the test could answer them all successfully.
 However, the time allowed to complete the test is so short that even the most able person is not expected to finish.
 This means that the result depends on the number of correct answers made in the relatively short time allowed.

 In contrast, a power test contains questions that vary in difficulty and no one is expected to get all of the answers correct even with unlimited time.
 In practice, a definite but ample time is set for power tests.

-Even though there are literally hundreds of numerical ability tests available to employers, the questions used in these tests can be classified into four basic types:
+Even though there are literally hundreds of numerical ability tests available to employers, the questions used in these tests can be classified into four basic types: Numerical computation, numerical estimation, numerical reasoning and data interpretation.

-Numerical Speed Tests
+Numerical Speed Tests – Computation and Estimation

 Numerical computation and numerical estimation are ‘speed’ questions.
 These questions involve basic arithmetic including: addition, subtraction, multiplication, division, percentages, ratios, fractions and decimals.
 To score well on these questions you will need to be able to make quick and accurate calculations without using a calculator.

-Numerical Reasoning and Data Interpretation
+Numerical Power Tests – Numerical Reasoning and Data Interpretation

 A numerical reasoning test is a power test rather than a speed test because the questions require you to interpret the information provided and then apply the appropriate logic to answer them.
 In other words, you need to work out how to get the answer, rather than just doing the necessary calculations.